Golden Lane at Prague Castle

 The staircase in house No. 12 gives access to the terrace in front of the Daliborka Tower.
 This round cannon tower was part of the Jagiello fortification system with the bottom floor being used as a prison from the very beginning.
 In fact the name of the tower is taken from its best-known prisoner i.e. knight Dalibor of Kozojedy, who was imprisoned here in 1498.

-If you want to visit then you’ll find that it is included in the venues covered by the Prague Castle “Circuit B” ticket.
+If you want to visit then you’ll find that it is included in the venues covered by both the Prague Castle “Circuit A” and “Circuit B” ticket.
+Get more detail on the Exploring Prague Castle page.